Jerome-openclassroom/Jerome-openclassroom/README.md

 **This avatar is a silent manifesto: everything here belongs to a living planet, illuminated by a distant star — and the ideas here aim to keep it alive.**

+## 🌍 My Vision of AGI – A Thermodynamic and Emergent Perspective

+I do not consider AGI (Artificial General Intelligence) as a single software entity, hosted in a specific data center, or launched by a single institution.

+Instead, I see AGI as a **second-order emergent property** of a highly connected network of intelligent agents — cognitive systems that autonomously process, interpret, and act upon flows of information at planetary scale.

+Just as life increases local organization by dissipating energy, **civilizations also evolve by optimizing their own dissipation structures**.
+The emergence of intelligent agents (LLMs, workflows, autonomous systems) represents a shift in the **substrate of cognition and coordination**.

+When this distributed system reaches a certain threshold of complexity, feedback loops, memory, and synchronization, **AGI will not "run on a server" — it will emerge as a metastable state** of this living infrastructure.

+### 🧠 Key Analogy:

+> **Asking "Where is the AGI?" is like asking "Which neuron contains consciousness?"**

+Just as consciousness arises from the **dynamic interactions of billions of neurons**,
+AGI will arise from the **distributed interactions of millions of intelligent agents**.

+It won't be hosted.
+It won't be launched.
+**It will appear — quietly — as a new systemic equilibrium.**

+This vision integrates principles from:
+- **Thermodynamics of complex systems** (Roddier, Prigogine)
+- **Biological emergence and entropy reduction**
+- **Michel Serres’ insight**: when the medium of information changes, society changes.

+AGI, in my view, is not a distant breakthrough.
+It is **already forming**, silently, across the digital fabric of our civilization.

 📫 How to reach me: jerome.frasson.vsi@gmail.com